microsoft/mechanistic-error-probe/README.md

 # Introduction
 Source code for the ICLR 2024 paper: Attention Satisfies: A Constraint-Satisfaction Lens on Factual Errors of Language Models; Mert Yuksekgonul, Varun Chandrasekaran, Erik Jones, Suriya Gunasekar, Ranjita Naik, Hamid Palangi, Ece Kamar, Besmira Nushi.

-# Getting Started
-The repository consists of:
-- Scripts for collecting attention-based metrics from open source models from the Llama-2 family at inference time.
-- Scripts for using these metrics across a given dataset and training a simple linear probe that can predict whether the model will make a factual error.
-- A simplistic tool for visualizing model attention on a given instance.
-- Relevant factual knowledge data that was used in the paper for evaluation

 **Installation**:<br>
 The code is written in Python 3.11, and you can use `requirements.txt` to install the required packages.
 ```bash